 Lifestyle and environment affect health and are shaped by socio-economic factors.
 The material circumstances of people’s lives and the behavioural choices they make are influenced by things like income, employment status and education.

-Cancer is a leading cause of death in New Zealand.
-In 2015 it accounted for around 30% of all deaths – it has been the single biggest cause of death since the early 1990s.
+Cancer has been the single biggest cause of death in New Zealand since the early 1990s.
+In 2015 it accounted for around 30% of all deaths.
 Most cancers are not strongly inheritable, and so are in theory preventable.

 Lung cancer is mainly caused by tobacco smoking and exposure to second-hand smoke.
 It is one of the most common causes of death from cancer.

 Tobacco consumption rose significantly in the 1930s and 1940s and stabilised from the 1950s to the 1980s, after which it dropped steadily.
 Male lung-cancer death rates peaked in 1965 but did not drop significantly until the 1980s.
 Female deaths peaked in the mid-1970s, but have not declined to the extent male rates have.
 Because women took up smoking later than men, female lung-cancer trends follow behind male trends.

 Tobacco is the single biggest cause of preventable deaths in the world, as well as in New Zealand.
 In addition to lung cancer it is linked to bladder, liver, pancreatic, kidney, mouth, lip, throat and stomach cancer, leukaemia (blood cancer) and a growing list of other cancers.
 Tobacco contributes to heart and respiratory diseases and blindness, and is associated with infertility and foetal-development problems.
 Exposure to cigarette smoke is a major risk factor for cot death in babies.